python/cpython/Doc/faq/programming.rst

 https://docs.pylint.org/ provides a full list of Pylint's features.

-`PyAnnotate <https://github.com/dropbox/pyannotate>`_ inserts type hints into your source code based on call arguments and return types observed at runtime, which can be used by tools such as mypy or pytype for static analysis.
+`PyAnnotate <https://github.com/dropbox/pyannotate>`_ inserts type hints into source code based on call arguments and return types observed at runtime, which can be used by tools such as mypy or pytype for static analysis.

 How can I create a stand-alone binary from a Python script?